apisearch-io/docs/src/content/index.md

 bar placed in the top of the website.
 Find by words, by examples, by code lines or by whatever you have.
 You should find everything as fast as possible.

+## Is this for me?

+Well.
+It depends.
+What kind of project are you working on?
+We are trying to cover a small of use cases, so you're lucky if yours is one of them.
+Of course, they are some projects we've been explicitly covering while we were building the product, but we're sure than even many more can be properly covered using Apisearch.

+- E-commerce : We offer some integration tools for your e-commerce.
+Your public data will be stored in our servers and served in an amazing way to your users by using our Javascript UI libraries.
+Even if you're not using any e-commerce framework, you can use our clients and plugins to make it on your own way.
+Everything is ready for you to use it.
+- Sample website .
+Offer to your final users the better experience possible, even if your sample is millions items large.
+We can scale as much as you need.
+- Crawling : One of the scenarios we were thinking when designing the project was when making some Crawling.
+No hard persistence layer needed, but evolutionary data can be reviewed.
+Great to show how data changed over the time.
+- Database-less applications : We can be your database.
+That simple.
+Accessible from everywhere, make all your applications work with the same entry point.

 ## Create an Apisearch account

 The first thing you should do in order to start using Apisearch is to create a